nick-5-3/nick-5-3.github.io/_pages/experience.md

 The McMaster Rocketry Team is a student-led technical team that aims to compete in the Intercollegiate Rocket Engineering Competition (IREC).
 Before 2018, the team assembled a complete rocket body, but had not been able to integrate the systems.
-In 2019, the team decided to start from the ground up with smaller models aiming to test and perfectly implement its control systems before making the G-class rocket, with the goal of competing in 2021.
+In 2019, we decided to start from the ground up with smaller models aiming to test and perfectly implement its control systems before making the G-class rocket, with the goal of competing in 2021.